patternfetch Stock chart pattern detection API

 } }

-Read it as: a clean double bottom completing at candle 176 over 22 bars — and historically, that exact pattern on the daily resolved up 57.1% of the time (±1.2%, n=6,700) over the next 10 bars on US equities.
-A slim edge, stated honestly.
+Read it as: a clean double bottom completing at candle 176 over 22 bars — and historically, that exact pattern on the daily resolved up 56.9% of the time (n=6,692) over the next 10 bars on US equities.
+Read alone that looks bullish.
+Against the 57.8% baseline for the same market, timeframe and horizon it is a lift of −0.9pp with a cluster-robust interval of ±2.8pp — indistinguishable from no pattern at all, which is why informative comes back false.
+Your model can now weight the shape as context rather than as a signal.
 The same call also returns support/resistance levels, the regime (trend + volatility), interpreted indicators (RSI/EMA state), and a one-line nl summary — a few hundred tokens, not a candle wall.
 See it live →

-Every stock pattern ships its base rate — from a stocks corpus.
+Every stock pattern ships its hit rate — and the baseline it has to clear.

-A crypto-derived base rate is a lie on a stock, and vice-versa. patternfetch keeps two corpora and routes by asset class: stocks & ETFs (Yahoo, adjusted) score against a US-equities table; crypto scores against a crypto-pairs table.
-Below: the real daily, high-confidence base rates for the three chart patterns on US stocks & ETFs.
+A hit rate on its own is unreadable, and a crypto-derived one is wrong on a stock. patternfetch keeps a baseline per market, timeframe and horizon and routes by asset class: stocks & ETFs (Yahoo, adjusted) score against the US-equities table, crypto against the crypto-pairs table.
+Below: the daily, high-confidence buckets for the three chart patterns on US stocks & ETFs, each next to the rate the same window produced with no pattern present.

 Adjusted equity data, free to start.